 The value of regular feedback can’t be underestimated.

 One-size-fits all questions

-A pulse survey is better than no survey, but asking the same or random questions week in and week out, often leads to missed insights.
+A pulse survey is better than no survey, but asking the same questions week-in, week-out, or randomly selecting questions, often leads to missed insights.

 Rather than trying to make a one-size-fits-all process work, we suggest ‘Intelligent Listening’ — looking for important and recurring themes, and then building your surveys and the questions you ask around your company’s or a specific team’s bespoke needs and concerns.
 This means you’ll be asking the right people the right questions at the right time, and benefiting from the right information.